Broadwoodkelly

 Broadwoodkelly is a village and civil parish in the West Devon district of Devon, England.
 According to the 2001 census it had a population of 218.
 The village is situated about 9 mi north of Okehampton.

-Much of the church is 15th century, but it has two piscinae 700 years old, an ancient granite baptismal font, an elizabethan table, and a stained-glass window dated 1523.
+Much of the church is 15th century, but it has two 700 years old piscinae, an ancient granite baptismal font, an elizabethan table, and a stained-glass window dated 1523.